sejgit/udi-hunterdouglas-pg3/POLYGLOT_CONFIG.md

      - this will default to **powerview-g3.local**  when it is not defined
      - although this works well in a browser it does not resolve consistently on the PGx
      - better to use an ip address per #2 or an array of string ip's as per #3

+ 5. Polling:  Full update of shade and scene datae loaded from the gateway
+    - happens at start-up and LongPoll
+    - really should just be the extra belt/suspenders as the Push should catch all/most events.
+    - program limited to no faster than once per 3s
+    - suggest 60s for LongPoll

+ 6. Pushing: Data is pushed from the gateway and regularly checked
+    - updates are checked for every ShortPoll
+    - includes Motion-Started, Motion-Stopped, Scene-Activated, Scene-Deactivated, and Shade-Online (pushed infrequently, likely as a keep-alive for the push stream)
+    - suggest 5s for ShortPoll